 b.What is the best book you’ve read recently?

 c.What sort of music do you like, who’s your favorite band?

 4. Ask the second question to follow up your first, this shows attentiveness and is polite

 5. Show interest in what people do as a job, ask them more about it

 6. Do more listening than talking

-7. If you notice that one of your neighbours is left with no one to talk to, either include him in your conversation or turn at a break in your discussion to talk to him for a while.
-Even if you nothing in common with your neighbour, look around.
+7. If you notice that one of your neighbors is left with no one to talk to, either include him in your conversation or turn at a break in your discussion to talk to him for a while.
+Even if you nothing in common with your neighbor, look around.
 You can talk about

 how they know other people at the table